hedi0/Smart_Irrigation_ThingSpeak/README.md

 ### Code Style
 *   Follow standard C++ best practices.
 *   Use clear, descriptive variable and function names.
-*   Comment your code where necessary, especially for complex logic.
+*   Comment your code where necessary, especially for complex
-*   Mai